Code-Institute-Submissions/sixnationsrugbyquiz/README.md

   - A user log-in function where the user can register with name and password and come back to the game by login.

 - Bigger Question Bank
   - I would like to make a bigger question bank so that when users come back they are not being asked the same questions.
 While there are 9 questions in each country and only 5 randomingly asked I think a much bigger bank would make it more interesting.
+These questions would be updated each year.

 - Information Section
   - Information the user can access in relation to the Six Nations Rugby Championship such as game times, player stats etc.